Jun 17, 2025

 • o1 pro (larger, more capable)

-For this comparison, I will focus on the full o1 pro version, which can do a lot of deep reasoning, does excellent code generation, has some strong problem-solving skills and also higher token limits.
-Here are also some coding average of different models, made at LiveBench.
+For this comparison, I will focus on the full o1 pro version, which can do a lot of deep reasoning, does excellent code generation, has some strong problem-solving skills, also higher token limits.
+Here are also some coding average of different models.
+Table made at LiveBench.

 Head-to-Head Comparisons